Nissi (musician): Music

+Engineering and Innovation

 In 2021, she was one of the Jaguar Land Rover engineering team members that designed and put together the 2023 Range Rover Model and launched a charity NFT collection on the Binance NFT marketplace.
-She also released a 3D Animation short film titled "The Satchel" where she worked in the roles of a director, producer and composer created by her company.
-She also the 2022 Havana Club X Burna design awarded most innovative product at Paris Packaging week 2023.
+She also released a 3D Animation short film titled "The Satchel" where she worked in the roles of director, producer, and composer, created by her company.
+She also designed the 2022 Havana Club X Burna, which was awarded most innovative product at Paris Packaging week 2023.

+Performances

 In January 2023, AfroNation announced Nissi as one of the featured artistes to perform at the inaugural Afro Nation Miami Festival held at LoanDepot Park in Miami, Florida.